ninjapapa/SMV2/docs/user/smv_input.md

 an HDFS directory can be a connection, it have a name which user can define, it has type `hdfs`, and a single attribute `path`.

-Differnt connetion types are supported through different SmvHiveConnectionInfo` classes internally:
+Different connection types are supported through different SmvConnectionInfo` classes internally:

 * `hdfs` - `SmvHdfsConnectionInfo`